-When plumbers talk about belly in sewer line issues, they are referring to a pipe that does not properly slope underground.
+When plumbers talk about a belly in sewer line issue, they are referring to a pipe that does not properly slope underground.
 This type of plumbing issue is also called a sag, a dip, or a backpitch problem.
 Bellies can occur in any type of pipe, but they occur most commonly in PVC pipe.
 This is because PVC is less rigid than typical iron pipe, and can deflect or bend.
 When a sewer line has a belly, stagnant water and waste can become trapped in a low area of the pipe.
 This can lead to clogs in your sewer line and headaches for you, the building’s owner.

 The typical causes of belly in sewer line systems

 There are several reasons why bellies occur in sewer lines.
 One of the most obvious is poor planning.
 When your house was first built, the original plumbing company may not have bedded the line properly.
 The plumbing company should have used crushed stone or sand underneath the pipe to protect it from settling.
 Without proper bedding, your pipes can sag and bellies can form.
 In many municipalities a crushed stone bed is required by plumbing code.